-The purpose of this subdistrict is to provide for a mixture of housing types and supporting ancillary uses.
-Mobile homes are allowed pursuant to the provisions of IAMP Policiyes 5.1.4.
-6.1.6. and 6.1.9. and 6.1.7.
+The purpose of this subdistrict is to provide for a mixture of housing types and supporting uses.
+Mobile homes are allowed pursuant to the provisions of IAMP Policy 5.1.4.
 Residential densities are allowed as provided below, except for properties within the Lake Trafford/Camp Keais Strand System Overlay.

 - Base Density: Six (6) dwellings units per gross acre. - Maximum Density: Fourteen (14) dwelling units per gross acre, inclusive of all density bonuses.
-Densities above the base density can only be achieved through available
+Densities above the base density can only be achieved through available density bonuses.

-3. High Residential Subdistrict (HR):
+3. High Residential Subdistrict (HR)

-The purpose of this subdistrict is to provide for a mixture of housing type and supporting ancillary uses.
-Mobile homes are allowed pursuant to the provisions of IAMP Policiyes 5.1.4.
-6.1.6. and 6.1.9 and 6.1.7.
+The purpose of this subdistrict is to provide for a mixture of housing type and supporting uses.
+Mobile homes are allowed pursuant to the provisions of IAMP Policy 5.1.4.
 Residential densities are allowed as provided below, except for properties within the Lake Trafford/Camp Keais Strand System Overlay.

-Base Density: Eight (8) dwelling units per gross acre.

-Maximum Density: Sixteen (16) dwelling units per gross acre, inclusive of all density bonuses.
+- Base Density: Eight (8) dwelling units per gross acre. - Maximum Density: Sixteen (16) dwelling units per gross acre, inclusive of all density bonuses.
 Densities above the base density can only be achieved through available density bonuses.

-4. Commercial - Mixed Use Subdistrict (C-MU):
+4. Commercial - Mixed Use Subdistrict (C-MU)

 The purpose of this Subdistrict is to provide for pedestrian-scaled, higher density residential and mixed-use development, employment and recreational opportunities, cultural and civic activities, and public places to serve residents of, and visitors to, the Immokalee Urban Area.
-All types of residential uses are allowed within this Subdistrict, except that mobile homes are only allowed as provided by IAMP Policies 6.1.6. and 6.1.9.
-Policy 5.1.4. and 6.1.7.
+All types of residential uses are allowed within this Subdistrict, except that mobile homes are only allowed as provided by IAMP Policy 5.1.4.
 Residential densities are allowed as provided below, except for properties within the Lake Trafford/Camp Keais Strand System Overlay.
 Nonresidential uses allowed within this Subdistrict include those uses allowed in the C-1 through C-4 zoning districts in the Collier County Land Development Code, Ord.
 No. 04-41, as amended.